Sashamxz/aws_click/README.md

-# aws_click
- CLI tool in Python 3 to manage ec2 instances on Amazon Web Services
+## CLI tool in Python3 to manage ec2 instances on Amazon Web Services

 ### Installation instructions:
 Clone the repository using the following command: